ucfopen/Materia-Docs/_administrators/canvas-lti-setup.md

 			'remote_identifier'     => 'lis_person_sourcedid',
 			'local_identifier'      => 'username',

-			// When true, materia will accept user data from the external system.
+			// When true, Materia will accept user data from the external system.
 			// This means it will create users we don't have and update their user
 			// data if it changes.
 It will NOT update any external roles
 			// (see 'use_launch_roles')